GreenCape/joomla-cli/docs/index.md

 ## Common Options

-All sub-commands have these options in common:
+All commands have these options in common:

 Options:
 ```